 Use these resources to change your attitude towards fast fashion at school or home to ensure the way you buy, use and discard clothes is as sustainable as possible.

-TRAID has launched Behind the Seams – a new free resource to support educators to promote education for sustainability.
+TRAID has launched Behind the Seams – a new free external resource to support educators to promote education for sustainability.
 The toolkit uses participatory teaching methods to explore the socio-environmental impacts of how we produce, consume and waste clothes to equip young people with the knowledge and actions needed to shape a more sustainable society.
 The toolkit is aimed at KS3 and KS4 but has been designed to be used as widely as possible.
 It contains six lesson plans across three themes – production, consumption and waste – and includes worksheets, slide show presentations and fact sheets to support educators to deliver lessons.